pewjan/ML-Self-Parking-Car/README.md

 -> Second Part was writing the code in C# and train the model using the RL.

+# NOTE
+You can use the Bus.ONYX file to reuse the brain of the AI

 # Observations
 1) Dot Product of Active Parking Position and Bus
 2) Bus Position